 - The decorative tips are sharp and snappy

-Note: Thin vs thick asparagus is more about personal preference.
+Note: Thin vs thick asparagus, or the thickness of the asparagus, is more about personal preference.
 Pencil thin asparagus is sweeter whereas thicker asparagus has a stronger aroma and flavor.
 We will discuss variance in cooking times below!

 How to store fresh asparagus?